dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 # Bitcorn Hole Gameplay Instructions 🌽🕳️
-This is Bitcorn Hole.
-Normal Cornhole rules do not apply.
+This is Bitcorn Hole!
+Normal Cornhole rules do not apply. 🤠

 ## Setup
 - **Players:** Red Player and Blue Player stand opposite their respective colored boards.